ikluft/prefvote/README.md

 > │ 6       │ 56.50847 │ ✓        │ 113.01695 ✓ │ ❌      │ ❌       │ ❌     │ ❌            │
 > └─────────┴──────────┴──────────┴─────────────┴─────────┴──────────┴────────┴───────────────┘
 > ```

+Notes about the example:

+- Candidate names are fictitious, just to get names that start with A, B, C, D, E and F as used universally throughout the test suite.
+The names are whimsical based on the difficult dilemma voters sometimes feel they are choosing between in real candidates.

+- The "Result" column shows a numerical place and disposition.
+The disposition will be one of

+  - "selected" if the candidate/choice placed high enough to win an available seat

+  - "tied" if a tie exists between multiple candidates and spans through at least one available seat and more than can be filled.
+It is the software's role to report this, not to decide what to do.
+Ties can and do happen.
+So an organization must have procedures to deal with them.

+  - "placed" if the candidate placed after the last available seat, and therefore was not selected/elected.

+  - "eliminated" if the candidate was eliminated from counting.
+A place number reflects order where the first or strongest elimination is ordered last.

 STV is the first implemented voting method in PrefVote since it was the original implementation as Vote::STV back to 1998.
 Next up will be the Schulze algorithm.